Novavax: Large study finds COVID-19 shot about 90% effective - WTMJ

 The company has committed to supplying 110 million doses to the U.S. over the next year and a total of 1.1 billion doses to developing countries.

-In May, vaccines alliance Gavi announced it had signed an agreement to buy 350 million doses of Novavax’s vaccine, with deliveries estimated to begin in the third quarter.
-COVAX, the global initiative to provide vaccines to countries, is facing a critical shortage of vaccines after its biggest supplier in India suspended exports until the end of the year,
+In May, vaccines alliance Gavi, a leader of the U.N.-backed COVAX project to supply shots to poorer countries, announced it signed an agreement to buy 350 million doses of Novavax’s formula.
+COVAX is facing a critical shortage of vaccines after its biggest supplier in India suspended exports until the end of the year.

-Novavax has been working on developing vaccines for more than three decades, but hasn’t brought one to market.
-The company’s coronavirus vaccine work is partly funded by the U.S. government.
+Dr. Peter English, a vaccine expert previously with the British Medical Association, called the Novavax results “excellent news.”
+English said that because vaccine production is complicated, it’s crucial to have as many shots as possible.

+He said it was also encouraging news that Novavax would be able to adapt its vaccine to any potentially worrying variants in the future if necessary.

 Follow Linda A. Johnson on Twitter: LindaJ_onPharma